dasheck0/qraft/README.md

 ## Why qraft?

+We often use the same files and templates for our projects.
+This ranges from simple markdown files, to configuration files or specifc code.
+Often so small that you don't want to build a generator for it.
+But still want to have a consistent structure and not have to copy and paste files around.
+Here comes qraft to the rescue. qraft is a tool to pull files and directories from repositories into your project.
+It's like a poor man's generator.
+See more later in the documentation on how to register your own repositories as template sources and how to pull files from it.
+Here is an example repository that contains real world templates, we use for our projects: https://github.com/dasheck0/qraft-templates.

 We chose the name **qraft** as a purposeful twist on “craft.”
 It reflects the tool’s purpose: to help developers _craft_ structured project setups quickly and consistently using modular templates.
 The “q” adds uniqueness and avoids naming collisions, while still being short, intuitive, and natural to type in a CLI context:

 ```bash